JaakkoLipp/Data-Intensive-Systems-Project-2/README.md

 # Distributed Database Prototype
 Gropup 2

 This project demonstrates a distributed database prototype inspired by YouTube's architecture using **MongoDB**, (**SQL database?**) and **Python**.
 The system includes three separate databases with sample data and provides tools for interaction and querying.
+These could be sharded and replicated if needed.

 ---